 How Long Does Alcohol Rehab Take?

 Alcohol rehab and recovery can look very different depending on each patient.
 The severity and longevity of the addiction will determine how long you will need to spend in rehab, including any potential treatment routes that are best suited to you.
-It is so important to reach out for professional help when you are starting this journey.
-Detox must be completed medically.
+It is so important to reach out for professional help when you are starting this recovery journey, and medically assisted alcohol detox is the recommended route to take.
 Anyone who undertakes detox alone could end up with a serious medical emergency.

-The standard time for a rehab programme is 28 days, but this may vary.
-The best thing to do is to speak to our professional friendly team, to gain a better insight into your personal journey and the way in which we can help you.
-It is important to note that these rehab programmes are often hugely successful when combined with a post-rehab support plan.
+The standard time for a rehab programme is 28 days, but this may vary and may not be enough time to overcome alcohol addiction.
+The best thing to do is to speak to our professional friendly team to gain a better insight into your personal journey and the way in which we can help you.
+It is important to note that these rehab programmes are often hugely successful when combined with a post-rehab support plan which continues for months after treatment.

 Maintaining Sobriety From Alcohol Addiction

-With the help of your aftercare plan, you can mitigate these risks.
-However, there are other key things to do:
+With the help of your aftercare plan, you can mitigate the risk of relapse.
+However, there are other key things to do to continue sobriety after rehab:

 - Start journaling – make a diary of how you feel and see if any other symptoms tie into specific elements of your life